-The Company’s sales to international customers accounted for approximately 28%, 30% and 27% of the Company’s total revenue in 2019, 2018 and 2017, respectively.
-See Note 13 to the Consolidated Financial Statements for financial information by geographic area.
-See also Item 1A, “Risk Factors,” for a discussion of risks of the Company’s international operations.
+Our sales to international customers accounted for approximately 28%, 27% and 26% of our total revenue in 2021, 2020 and 2019, respectively.
+See Note 12 to the Consolidated Financial Statements for financial information by geographic area.
+See Item 1A, “Risk Factors,” for a discussion of risks related to our international operations.

-Some of the Company’s products are sold directly or indirectly to the U.S. Government under contracts with the Army, Navy and Air Force and subcontracts with prime contractors of such entities.
-Direct and indirect sales to the U.S. Government, primarily related to the Filtration segment, accounted for approximately 19%, 20% and 20% of the Company’s total revenue in 2019, 2018 and 2017, respectively.
+Some of our products are sold to the U.S. Government either directly under contracts with the Army, Navy and Air Force as well as other Government agencies or indirectly under subcontracts with their prime contractors.
+Direct and indirect sales to the U.S. Government, primarily related to the A&D segment, accounted for approximately 26%, 28% and 21% of our total revenue in 2021, 2020 and 2019, respectively.

-In the USG segment, the segment policy is to seek patent and/or other forms of intellectual property protection on new and improved products, components of products and methods of operation for its businesses, as such developments are made.
-Doble is pursuing patent protection on improvements to its line of diagnostic equipment and NERC CIP compliance tools.
-Doble also holds an extensive library of apparatus performance information useful to Doble employees and to entities that generate, distribute or consume electric energy.
-Doble makes part of this library available to registered users via an Internet portal.
-NRG is pursuing patent protection on its upcoming line of bat deterrent systems, which are expected to reduce bat mortality at windfarms.
-In 2018, NRG acquired patented direct detect LIDAR technology from Pentalum Technologies Ltd. with uses in wind resource assessment, wind farm operation, forecasting and research.
+In the USG segment, our policy is to seek patent and/or other forms of intellectual property protection on new and improved products, components of products, and methods of operation for our businesses, as such developments are made.
+Doble has obtained and is pursuing additional patent protection on improvements to its line of diagnostic equipment and NERC CIP compliance tools.
+Doble also holds an extensive library of apparatus performance information useful to entities that generate, distribute or consume electric energy, and it makes part of this library available to registered users via an Internet portal.
+NRG has intellectual property related to certain LIDAR technology and applications, and has obtained and is pursuing additional patent protection on its line of bat deterrent systems, which are designed to significantly reduce bat mortality at windfarms and in other applications where bat conservation is a concern.

-In the Test segment, patent protection has been sought for significant inventions.
+In the Test segment, we have sought patent protection for significant inventions.
 Examples of such inventions include novel designs for window and door assemblies used in shielded enclosures and anechoic chambers, improved acoustic techniques for sound isolation and a variety of unique antennas.
 In addition, the Test segment holds a number of patents, and has patents pending, on products used to perform wireless device testing.

-The Company considers its patents and other intellectual property to be of significant value in each of its segments.
+We consider our patents and other intellectual property to be of significant value to each of our segments.

 Purchased Components and Raw Materials

-The Company’s products require a wide variety of components and materials.
-Although the Company has multiple sources of supply for most of its materials requirements, certain components and raw materials are supplied by sole source vendors, and the Company’s ability to perform certain contracts depends on their performance.
+Our products require a wide variety of components and materials.
+Although we have multiple sources of supply for most of our materials requirements, certain components and raw materials are supplied by sole source vendors, and our ability to perform certain contracts depends on their timely performance.
 In the past, these required raw materials and various purchased components generally have been available in sufficient quantities.
-However, the Company does have some risk of shortages of materials or components due to reliance on sole or limited sources of supply.
-See Item 1A, “Risk Factors.”
+However, we do have some risk of shortages of materials or components due to reliance on sole or limited sources of supply; and supplies of components and materials are periodically impacted by disruptions due to COVID-19 as well as complications due to current or future trade policies.
+Where feasible, we engineer and qualify substitute products to avoid short-term supply issues; however, we are subject to the same supply chain risks as other electronics manufacturers.
+An unanticipated delay in delivery by our suppliers could result in the inability to deliver our products on-time and to meet the expectations of our customers.
+Additionally, we have experienced, and could continue to experience, an increase in the costs of doing business, including increasing raw material prices and transportation costs, which have and could continue to have an adverse impact on our business, results of operations, financial condition and cash flows.
+See also Item 1A, “Risk Factors.”

-The Filtration segment purchases supplies from a wide array of vendors.
+Our A&D segment purchases supplies from a wide array of vendors.
 In most instances, multiple vendors of raw materials are screened during a qualification process to ensure that there will not be an interruption of supply should one of them underperform or discontinue operations.
 Nonetheless, in some situations, there is a risk of shortages due to reliance on a limited number of suppliers or because of price fluctuations due to the nature of the raw materials.
-For example, aerospace-grade titanium and gaseous helium, important raw materials for our Filtration segment subsidiaries, may at times be in short supply.
+For example, aerospace-grade titanium and gaseous helium, important raw materials for our A&D segment subsidiaries, may at times be in short supply.

-The USG segment manufactures electronic instrumentation through a network of regional contract manufacturers under long-term contracts.
-In general, USG purchases the same kinds of component parts as do other electronic products manufacturers, and it purchases only a limited amount of raw materials.
+Our USG segment manufactures electronic instrumentation through a network of regional contract manufacturers under long-term contracts.
+In general, USG purchases the same kinds of component parts as do other electronic products manufacturers, and these electronic components can be subject to supply chain constraints.
+USG purchases only a limited amount of raw materials.

-The Test segment is a vertically integrated supplier of electro-magnetic (EM) shielding and RF absorbing products, producing most of its critical RF components.
+Our Test segment is a vertically integrated supplier of electro-magnetic (EM) shielding and RF absorbing products, producing most of its critical RF components itself.
 This segment purchases significant quantities of raw materials such as polyurethane foam, polystyrene beads, steel, aluminum, copper, nickel and wood.
 Accordingly, it is subject to price fluctuations in the worldwide raw materials markets.
-While ETS-Lindgren has long-term contracts with a number of its suppliers, it is vulnerable to changes in trade policies.
+While ETS-Lindgren has long-term contracts with a number of its suppliers, performance of these contracts is vulnerable to the risks described below and in Item 1A.

-Competition in the Company’s major markets is broadly based and global in scope.
-Competition can be particularly intense during periods of economic slowdown, and this has been experienced in some of the Company’s markets.
-Although the Company is a leading supplier in several of the markets it serves, it maintains a relatively small share of the business in many of the other markets it serves.
+Competition in our major markets is broadly based and global in scope.
+This competition can be particularly intense during periods of economic slowdown, and we have experienced this in some of our markets.
+Although we are a leading supplier in several of the markets we serve, we maintain a relatively small share of the business in many of our other markets.
 Individual competitors range in size from annual revenues of less than $1 million to billion-dollar enterprises.
-Because of the specialized nature of the Company’s products, its competitive position with respect to its products cannot be precisely stated.
-In the Company’s major served markets, competition is driven primarily by quality, technology, price and delivery performance.
+Because of the specialized nature of our products, our competitive position with respect to our products cannot be precisely stated.
+In our major served markets, competition is driven primarily by quality, technology, price and delivery performance.
 See also Item 1A, “Risk Factors.”

-Primary competitors of the Filtration segment include Pall Corporation, Moog, Inc., Safran (Sofrance), CLARCOR Inc., TransDigm (PneuDraulics), Marotta Controls, and Parker Hannifin.
+Primary competitors of our A&D segment include Pall Corporation, Moog, Inc., Safran (Sofrance), CLARCOR Inc., TransDigm (PneuDraulics), Marotta Controls, and Parker Hannifin.

-Significant competitors of the USG segment include OMICRON electronics Corp., Megger Group Limited, Vaisala, and Qualitrol Company LLC (a subsidiary of Danaher Corporation).
+Significant competitors of our USG segment include OMICRON electronics Corp., Megger Group Limited, Vaisala, and Qualitrol Company LLC (a subsidiary of Fortive Corporation).

-The Test segment is a global leader in EM shielding.
-Significant competitors in this market include Rohde & Schwarz GMBH, Microwave Vision SA (MVG), TDK RF Solutions Inc., Albatross GmbH, IMEDCO AG, and Universal Shielding Corp..
+Our Test segment is a global leader in EM shielding.
+Significant competitors in this market include Rohde & Schwarz GMBH, Microwave Vision SA (MVG), TDK RF Solutions Inc., Albatross GmbH, IMEDCO AG, and Universal Shielding Corp.

 Research and Development

-Research and development and the Company’s technological expertise are important factors in the Company’s business.
-Research and development programs are designed to develop technology for new products or to extend or upgrade the capability of existing products, and to enhance their commercial potential.
-The Company performs research and development at its own expense, and also engages in research and development funded by customers.
-See Note 1 to the Consolidated Financial Statements for financial information about the Company’s research and development expenditures.
+Research and development and our technological expertise are important factors in our business.
+Our research and development programs are designed to develop technology for new products or to extend or upgrade the capability of existing products, and to enhance their commercial potential.
+We perform research and development at our own expense, and also engage in research and development funded by our customers.
+See Note 1 to the Consolidated Financial Statements for financial information about our research and development expenditures.

-The Company is involved in various stages of investigation and cleanup relating to environmental matters.
-It is difficult to estimate the potential costs of such matters and the possible impact of these costs on the Company at this time due in part to: the uncertainty regarding the extent of pollution; the complexity and changing nature of Government laws and regulations and their interpretations; the varying costs and effectiveness of alternative cleanup technologies and methods; the uncertain level of insurance or other types of cost recovery; the uncertain level of the Company’s responsibility for any contamination; the possibility of joint and several liability with other contributors under applicable law; and the ability of other contributors to make required contributions toward cleanup costs.
-Based on information currently available, the Company does not believe that the aggregate costs involved in the resolution of any of its environmental matters will have a material adverse effect on the Company’s financial condition or results of operations.
+We are involved in various stages of investigation and cleanup relating to environmental matters.
+It is difficult to estimate the potential costs of these matters and the possible impact of these costs on the Company at this time due in part to: the uncertainty regarding the extent of pollution; the complexity and changing nature of Government laws and regulations and their interpretations; the varying costs and effectiveness of alternative cleanup technologies and methods; the uncertain level of insurance or other types of cost recovery; the uncertain level of our responsibility for any contamination; the possibility of joint and several liability with other contributors under applicable law; and the ability of other contributors to make required contributions toward cleanup costs.
+Based on information currently available, we do not believe that the aggregate costs involved in the resolution of environmental matters or compliance with Governmental regulations will have a material adverse effect on our financial condition or results of operations.

-For information about the Company’s credit facility, see Note 8 to the Consolidated Financial Statements, which is incorporated into this Item by reference.
+For information about our credit facility, see Note 8 to the Consolidated Financial Statements, which is incorporated into this Item by reference.

 The information set forth in Item 1A, “Risk Factors,” is incorporated in this Item by reference.

-The Company makes available free of charge on or through its website, www.escotechnologies.com, its annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended, as soon as reasonably practicable after such material is electronically filed with or furnished to the Securities and Exchange Commission.
-Information contained on the Company’s website is not incorporated into this Report.
+We make available free of charge on or through our website, www.escotechnologies.com, our annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended, as well as our recent Proxy Statements for meetings of our shareholders, as soon as reasonably practicable after we file or furnish this material to the Securities and Exchange Commission.
+Information contained on our website is not incorporated into this Report.

 Information about our Executive Officers

-The following sets forth certain information as of November 1, 2019 with respect to the Company’s executive officers.
-These officers are elected annually to terms which expire at the first meeting of the Board of Directors after the next Annual Meeting of Stockholders.
+The following sets forth certain information as of the date of this report with respect to our executive officers.
+These officers are elected annually to terms which expire at the first meeting of the Board of Directors held after the Annual Meeting of Stockholders.

 Victor L. Richey

-Chairman of the Board of Directors and Chief Executive Officer since April 2003; President since October 2006 *
+Mr. Richey has been Chairman of the Board of Directors and Chief Executive Officer

-There are no family relationships among any of the executive officers and directors.
+There are no family relationships among any of our executive officers and directors.

 Item 1A.
 Risk Factors

-In addition to the risks and uncertainties discussed in that section and elsewhere in this Form 10-K, the following important risk factors could cause actual results and events to differ materially from those contained in any forward-looking statements, or could otherwise adversely affect the Company’s business, operating results or financial condition:
+In addition to the risks and uncertainties discussed in those Items and elsewhere in this Form 10-K, and risks and uncertainties that apply to businesses or public companies generally, the following important risk factors which are particularly applicable to our business could cause actual results and events to differ materially from those contained in any forward-looking statements, or could otherwise materially adversely affect our business, operating results or financial condition: